venice1200/SmartHome/HB-Dis-EP-75BW/README.md

 #  Add @t01..@t32 within the text for adding fixtexts 1..32 defined at device settings
 #
 # -Commands @c[NUM]:
-#  Use @c00 as Text and existing Text Line will be cleared (see last example)
+#  Use @c00 as Text and an existing Text Line will be cleared (see last example)
-#  Use @c01 as Text and a Slash (0x2f) will be added
+#  Use @c01 as Text and a Slash "/" (0x2f) will be added
+#  Use @c02 as Text and no Text will be added/sent, good for Duty Cycle
 #
 # Flags:
 # Decimal value containing bits for bold & centererd text and right aligned icon
 # !!
 Flags needs to be set at least with the 0 value
 #
 # The Bits are standing for:
 # Bit 0 Value  1:  If set to 1 Text Line 1 = bold, if set to 0 text is normal
 # Bit 1 Value  2:  If set to 1 Text Line 2 = bold, if set to 0 text is normal
 # Bit 2 Value  4:  If set to 1 Text Line 1 = centered, if set to 0 aligned like the icon
 # Bit 3 Value  8:  If set to 1 Text Line 2 = centered, if set to 0 aligned like the icon
 # Bit 4 Value 16:  If set to 1 Icon & Text right aligned, if set to 0 left aligned
 #
 # Bit 5 Value 32:  Free to use